FDA to urge limits on heavy metals in baby foods, starting with arsenic and lead

 Dana Stambaugh, a spokeswoman for Gerber, the largest U.S. baby food company, said, “We welcome the opportunity to collaborate with our nation’s leaders and the FDA on the important mission of making the food supply even safer for infants and young children.
 Our collaborative efforts to further reduce the levels of heavy metals is already underway as evidenced by our being a founding member of the Baby Food Council.”

-Krishnamoorthi says he will work closely with the FDA but that he will continue pursuing legislation with Klobuchar and Duckworth.
+Krishnamoorthi says that he will work closely with the FDA but that he will continue pursuing legislation with Klobuchar and Duckworth.

 The initial limits proposed in their bill are 15 ppb for inorganic arsenic in baby cereals and 10 ppb for other baby foods; 10 ppb for cadmium and lead in baby cereals, and 5 ppb for other baby foods; and 2 ppb of mercury for baby food and baby cereals.

 Arsenic is ranked as No. 1 among naturally occurring substances that pose a significant risk to human health, according to the Department of Health and Human Services’ Agency for Toxic Substances and Disease Registry.
-FDA has set the maximum allowable levels in bottled water at 10 ppb of inorganic arsenic.
+The FDA has set the maximum allowable levels in bottled water at 10 ppb of inorganic arsenic.

 Lead is No. 2 on the ATSDR’s list of potential health threats.
 There is no federal standard for lead in baby food, but there is a growing consensus among health experts that lead levels in baby foods should not exceed 1 ppb.
 The American Academy for Pediatrics, the Environmental Defense Fund and Consumer Reports have all, in some form, called for a 1 ppb level in food and drinks that babies and children consume.